Roots: Grounding your running, mindfulness, health and wellness

 I am not here to try and convert you to my ways…. but more of just challenging you to start being more mindful about what you put in your mouth, because it matters.

 If it helps try to think of it this way… you are eating today so that 80 year old you can be out having fun and climbing mountains and enjoying life to the fullest.
-Don’t wait until you 80 to for life to decide for you that you need to eat better…. because by then you have all ready lost.
+Don’t wait until you are 80 for life to decide for you that you need to eat better…. because by then you have all ready lost.

 Its sounds intimidating I know… but when you boil it down it’s a real simple act.
 Just think about what you are eating.
 A simple way to start is to write down each day what you ate and how you felt about it… openly an honestly.
 I know this is after the fact… but it forces you to think about it and confront it.
 Doing so you will eventually change your thought process and your relationship with food.
 Give it a shot!